mpt-coop/Documentation/README.md

 ![image](https://github.com/mpt-coop/Documentation/assets/20912169/fe46fb2d-4e90-4f54-b159-745a1561772a)

 12. Start `Aki.Launcher.exe` and click 'Settings'
 13. In the `URL` field, change it to reflect your WAN IP.
-Using the example in step 6 it would be: `http://70.50.130.200:6969` (remember to remove any trailing forward slashes `/` as they sometimes incorrectly gets added when copy-pasting)
+Using the example in step 6 it would be: `http://70.50.130.200:6969` (remember to remove any trailing forward slashes `/`)

 ### Host using a VPN